 The research to date demonstrates that initiatives led by women workers themselves have been the main force for change in the Latin American banana industry.
 Supporting the continuity of women's efforts to challenge unequal treatment and harassment, transforming their situation in the workplace with benefits in other areas of their life, is an essential element of promoting change.
 Independent workers organisations provide a framework for women workers to advance their labour, gender and reproductive rights in an integrated way, learning from the experiences of women in other parts of the world.
-Gender sensitive clauses in collective agreements have been an important tool to challenge harassment, supporting women workers with a channel for redress.
-In Latin America, COLSIBA has a strong track record in supporting local and national trade unions to empower their women workers.
+Gender sensitive clauses in collective agreements have been an important tool to challenge harassment, supporting local and national trade unions to empower their women workers.